ML model types for categorization

 They can be used to generate multiple decision tree estimators following two different approaches:

-- Bagging: generates multiple decision trees by splitting data.
+- Bagging: the Random Forest model approach, which generates multiple decision trees by splitting data.

-- Boosting: starts with one single estimator and iteratively adds more estimators to boost accuracy and reduce the remaining errors.
+- Boosting: the Gradient Boosting (Gboost) and Extreme Gradient Boosting (XGBoost) models approach, which starts with one single estimator and iteratively adds more estimators to boost accuracy and reduce the remaining errors.

 The available model types based on decision trees are: